Zilliqa/dev-portal/zq2/docs/nodes/node.md

 The `max_missed_view_age` configuration parameter controls the duration for which missed views are tracked.
 It defines the maximum number of blocks after which a missed view is no longer considered for jailing.

-- **For validators:** It is recommended to set `max_missed_view_age` to a value that allows for minor, infrequent network disruptions without immediate jailing, but still penalizes consistent liveness faults.
+- **For validators:** It is recommended to set `max_missed_view_age` to a value that allows for minor, infrequent network disruptions without immediate jailing, but still penalises consistent liveness faults.
 - **For full, archive, and API nodes:** This parameter is less critical as these nodes do not participate in block proposal and are not subject to jailing.
 However, maintaining a reasonable value can help in monitoring network health.

 ### [Upgrading your node](#upgrading-your-node)